Pepperoni-Jabroni/MapAtlases/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/17690401/206918778-f71443ec-e7c4-4957-8e1d-20746c8f110e.png">
   </br></br>
+  A vanilla-friendly mini-map/world-view mod using vanilla Maps, introducing the "Atlas".
+  </br></br>
   <a href="https://www.curseforge.com/minecraft/mc-mods/fabric-api"><img src="https://i.imgur.com/Ol1Tcf8.png" width="149" height="50" title="Fabric API" alt="Fabric API"></a>
   </br></br>
   <a href="https://www.curseforge.com/minecraft/mc-mods/map-atlases"><img alt="Curseforge" src="https://cf.way2muchnoise.eu/full_436298_downloads.svg"></a> <a href="https://modrinth.com/mod/map-atlases"><img alt="Modrinth" src="https://img.shields.io/modrinth/dt/map-atlases?label=Modrinth%20Downloads"></a> <a href="https://github.com/Pepperoni-Jabroni/MapAtlases"><img alt="GitHub" src="https://img.shields.io/github/downloads/Pepperoni-Jabroni/MapAtlases/total?label=Downloads&logo=github"></a>
 </p>

-A vanilla-friendly mini-map/world-view mod using vanilla Maps, introducing the "Atlas".
+## 📖 About
 The "Atlas" features and details:
 - Crafted with a **Filled** Map (the source map), a Book, and something sticky (Slimeball or Honey Bottle).
 The source map determines the Atlas' scale. *Who knew this whole time, all you had to do to get a mini-map was slap a map onto a book?*
 - When the Atlas is on your hot-bar or off-hand, it will render your current-position Map on the HUD if a such Map exists inside the Atlas.